 - Pre-existing conditions: does your loved one have any pre-existing conditions that may affect their care?
 For example, do they suffer from dementia or any other cognitive difficulties?
 Or do they have diabetes or a heart condition?
 Do they have any mobility problems, or specific toileting, sensory or communication needs

-- Your loved one's wishes: if they’ve signed a legal order saying that they do not wish to be resuscitated in the event of a cardiac arrest or kept on life support (commonly known as a DNR, for ‘do not resuscitate’), inform staff in case this becomes relevant.
+- Your loved one's wishes: inform staff if they’ve signed an advance decision to refuse treatment (also known as a ‘living will’) stating that there are specific medical treatments that they don’t want to receive in the future, in case this becomes relevant.
+Likewise, inform staff if a doctor has signed an order indicating that they should not be resuscitated in the event of a cardiac arrest (known as a DNAR decision, for ‘do not attempt resuscitation’).
 Although this may be upsetting for you, remember that their wishes take precedence.

 - Power of Attorney: if there is a Personal Welfare Lasting Power of Attorney in place to deal with medical decisions, let staff know up front and provide the relevant paperwork.